 Certificate programs are designed primarily for those students not currently working on an associates degree.
+A certificate program prepares students to enter skilled or paraprofessional occupations or to upgrade work skills and knowledge.

 Candidates for certificates must meet the following minimum requirements: